SaladCloud Blog

 Google developed Kubernetes for a very specific purpose.
 They were managing higher-scale systems running on their own data centers.
 It was built with the baked-in assumption that you’ll be running a clustered set of nodes in a trusted environment.
 As a software package, it isn’t really suited to applications where you have lots of nodes distributed all around the world.

 It’s an attractive idea to hire infrastructure that’s optimized with high-speed interconnects.
-But the quality of network connections is only part of it.
+However, the quality of network connections is only part of it.
 Trust is another huge topic in cloud development.
 If you said to a large enterprise fifteen years ago, “Hey, move all your servers into Amazon’s building.
 They’ll take care of it for you,” they would have said, “Heck no!
 There’s no way you could convince somebody to do that.”

 What exactly is “zero trust” or “trustless” computing?